Chemotaxis

 Neutrophils are the body's first line of defense against bacterial infections.
 After leaving nearby blood vessels, these cells recognize chemicals produced by bacteria in a cut or scratch and migrate "toward the smell".
 The above neutrophils were placed in a gradient of fMLP (N-formyl-methionine-leucine-phenylalanine), a peptide chain produced by some bacteria.
 Although migration of cells was detected from the early days of the development of microscopy (Leeuwenhoek), erudite description of chemotaxis was first made by T W. Engelmann (1881) and W.F.
 Pfeffer (1884) in bacteria and H.S.
 Jennings (1906) in ciliates.
 The Nobel Prize laureate I. Metchnikoff also contributed to the study of the field with investigations of the process as an initial step of phagocytosis.
 The significance of chemotaxis in biology and clinical pathology was widely accepted in the 1930s.
 The most fundamental definitions belonging to the phenomenon were also drafted by this time.
 The most important aspects in quality control of chemotaxis assays were described by H. Harris in the 1950s.
 In the 1960s and 1970s, the revolution of modern cell biology and biochemistry provided a series of novel techniques which became available to investigate the migratory responder cells and subcellular fractions responsible for chemotactic activity.
 The pioneering works of J. Adler represented a significant turning point in understanding the whole process of intracellular signal transduction of bacteria.

-On November 3, 2006, Dr. Dennis Bray of University of Cambridge was awarded the Microsoft Award for his work on chemotaxis on E. coli.
+On November 3, 2006, Dr. Dennis Bray of University of Cambridge was awarded the Microsoft Award for his work on chemotaxis on

 No comments: